ypvillazon/message-broker-with-rabbitmq/README.md

-# spring-boot-rabbitmq
-Example to send and receive messages from multiple RabbitMQ queues.
+# Message Broker with RabbitMQ for Microservices